Fody/Virtuosity/README.md

 # Nuget package

-There is a nuget package avaliable here http://nuget.org/packages/Virtuosity.Fody
+There is a nuget package available here http://nuget.org/packages/Virtuosity.Fody

 # What it actually does to your assembly